emannotava/Resource-Crops/README.md

 # Resource-Crops
-A mod for automating resource gathering
+A Minecraft 1.16.5-Fabric mod for farming resources.
+Heavily inspired by Mystical Agriculture

 This repository is currently empty as I created it at work, Will upload the actual source code later today.